Hy-Vee discloses possible data breach involving payment processing

 According to Hy-Vee, they recently detected unusual activity on certain aspects of their payment processing systems.
 They are specifically looking at transactions on gas pumps at Hy-Vee Gas stations, drive-thru coffee shops, and their store-operated restaurants such as Market Grille, Market Grille Express, and certain Wahlbergers locations.

 Those specific locations utilize a different card-reading system than those in the main grocery stores, drugstore locations, or purchases made inside of Hy-Vee Gas locations rather than at the pump.
+The company currently believes that transactions using those card processing systems are safe from this potential breach.

 Hy-Vee has taken unspecified actions that the company said has apparently stopped the unauthorized activity on their payment systems.